A ventricular septal defect (VSD) is a hole between the right and left pumping chambers of the heart.

 Description of Ventricular Septal Defects

 Ventricular septal defects occur in many locations and sizes.
-The ventricular septum is made up of different types of tissue, with one part composed of mainly muscle and another part made of thinner, fibrous tissue.
+The ventricular septum is made up of different types of tissue, with one part composed of muscle and another part made of thinner tissue.
 The location and size of the hole within the septum will determine in part how to treat the ventricular septal defect.

 Small ventricular septal defects rarely cause problems.
-A doctor usually discovers these holes by noticing an extra heart sound called a murmur, on a routine physical exam.
-This murmur is often not present in the first few days of life.
+A doctor usually discovers these holes by noticing an extra heart sound called a murmur on a routine physical exam.

-Most of these holes will close on their own, particularly if they are in the muscular portion of the septum.
+Most of these small holes will close on their own, particularly if they are in the muscular part of the septum.
 Even if these holes do not close, they will rarely cause any health problems.

-These holes can connected to the development of other heart issues.
+However, these holes can sometimes be connected to the development of other heart issues.
 If the small ventricular septal defect does not close, the child should continue to be seen by a cardiologist for occasional checkups.

-Large ventricular septal defects can cause problems, often developing gradually in the first few months of life.
+Large ventricular septal defects cause symptoms, often developing gradually in the first few months of life.
 Before birth, the pressure on the right side of the heart is equal to pressure on the left side of the heart.

-As soon as the baby takes its first breath, the pressure in the lungs and the right side of the heart starts to decrease.
-This process is slow and usually takes about two to four weeks for the pressure in the lungs to reach normal level.
+As soon as a baby takes their first breath, the pressure in the lungs and the right side of the heart starts to decrease.
+This process is slow and usually takes about 2-4 weeks for the pressure in the lungs to reach normal level.

-In the first one to two weeks of life, babies with large ventricular septal defects may do very well.
-As the pressure in the right side of the heart decreases, blood will start to flow to the path of least resistance (from the left ventricle through the ventricular septal defect to the right ventricle and into the lungs).
+Therefore, in the first few weeks of life, babies with large ventricular septal defects may show no symptoms.
+As the pressure in the right side of the heart decreases, more blood will flow to the lungs because this is the path of least resistance (from the left ventricle through the ventricular septal defect to the right ventricle and into the lungs).
 This will gradually lead to symptoms of congestive heart failure and must be treated.

 Medium or moderate ventricular septal defects are more challenging to predict.
 Sometimes babies born with moderate ventricular septal defects will have problems with congestive heart failure like babies with large ventricular septal defects.
 Others will have no problems and will need to be watched.

 Ventricular septal defects never get bigger and sometimes get smaller or close completely.
 When a baby is diagnosed with a ventricular septal defect, most cardiologists will not recommend immediate surgery.
-They will closely observe the baby and try to treat symptoms of congestive heart failure with medicine to allow time to determine if the defect will close on its own.
+They will closely watch the baby and try to treat symptoms of congestive heart failure with medicine to allow time to decide if the defect will get smaller or close on its own.

 Signs and Symptoms